 Fox News has done it again.

-Melissa Francis, regularly seen on the Fox News show “Outnumbered,” has been off the air for over a month and is probably at the end of her run at the network.
+Melissa Francis, regularly seen on the Fox News show “Outnumbered,” has been off the air for over two months and is probably at the end of her run at the network.

 The dates here are important to focus on.

 Francis has not been seen on the program since Oct.
 7.